ajitsingh98/Data-Science-Interview-Questions-Answers/inferential_statistics.md

 ---

-7. IQ scores are known to vary normally with a standard deviation of $15$.
+Q. IQ scores are known to vary normally with a standard deviation of $15$.
 How many students should be sampled if we want to estimate the population mean IQ at $99%$ confidence with a margin of error equal to $2$?

 <details><summary><b>Answer</b></summary>